x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 In this example, your organization has four accepted domains, contoso.com, sales.contoso.com, fabrikam.com, and contoso.onmicrosoft.com.
 You have three connectors configured from Microsoft 365 or Office 365 to your organization's email server.
 For this example, these connectors are known as **Connector 1**, **Connector 2**, and **Connector 3**.

  **Connector 1** is configured for all accepted domains in your organization.
-The following screen shot shows the connectors wizard screen where you define which domains the connector applies to.
+The following screenshot shows the connectors wizard screen where you define which domains the connector applies to.
 In this case, the setting chosen is **For email messages sent to all accepted domains in your organization**.

 ![Shows the connector wizard page for Classic Exchange admin center: When do you want to use this connector?
 The second option is selected.
 This option is: For email messages sent to all accepted domains in your organization.](../../media/313c3a28-a6f4-46fb-8d12-850216ab5046.png)

  **Connector 2** is set up specifically for your company domain Contoso.com.
-The following screen shot shows the connectors wizard screen where you define which domains the connector applies to.
+The following screenshot shows the connectors wizard screen where you define which domains the connector applies to.
 In this case, the setting chosen is **Only when email messages are sent to these domains**.
 For **Connector 2**, your company domain Contoso.com is specified.

 ![Shows the connector wizard page in the Classic Exchange admin center: When do you want to use this connector?
 The third option is selected.
 This option is: Only when email messages are sent to these domains.
 The domain Contoso.com has been added.](../../media/c68671c2-d8df-4791-a538-481eae397673.png)

  **Connector 3** is also set up by using the option **Only when email messages are sent to these domains**.
-But, instead of the specific domain Contoso.com, the connector uses a wildcard: \*.Contoso.com as shown in the following screen shot.
+But, instead of the specific domain Contoso.com, the connector uses a wildcard: \*.Contoso.com as shown in the following screenshot.

 ![Shows the connector wizard page: When do you want to use this connector?
 The third option is selected.
 This option is: Only when email messages are sent to these domains.
 The domain specified includes a wildcard. \*.contoso.com has been added.](../../media/87f27555-e12c-4ad6-914a-d4439f405d43.png)